 All statistical analyses were performed using SPSS (version 21.0; IBM Corporation, Armonk, NY, USA) and R (version 3.5.1, July 2, 2018).
 First, the patients were divided into four groups according to BA PI quartiles.
 The differences among the groups for categorical variables were assessed using the Fisher’s exact or Pearson’s χ2 tests, the NIHSS and CAS was compared using the Mann–Whitney U-tests or Kruskal–Wallis tests, and the differences among the groups for continuous variables were assessed using Student’s t-tests or one-way analysis of variance tests.
 Data are expressed as means ± standard deviation for continuous variables and number (%) for categorical variables.
 The correlation between BA PI and MCA PI was analyzed by Pearson correlation analysis.

 Second, the patients were grouped into patients with and without ND to derive factors associated with ND.
 The differences between the groups were assessed using the Pearson’s χ2 tests for categorical variables and the Student’s t-tests for continuous variables.
 NIHSS and CAS were compared using Mann–Whitney U-tests.
 Multivariable logistic regression analyses using a forward stepwise method were performed to find independent factors related to ND with adjustments for factors derived from bivariate analysis.
 The results were presented as adjusted odds ratios (ORs) with 95% confidence intervals (95% CI).
 A p value of <0.05 was regarded as statistically significant.
+Multivariable logistic regression analysis were adjusted by factors with a p value less than 0.10 in univariable analysis.

 Results

 A total of 779 consecutive patients with acute ischemic stroke and TIA were registered in the Chung-Ang University Hospital Stroke Registry during the study period.
-Among them, 703 patients (mean age, 68.2 ± 13.0 years; 344 female patients) who had undergone TCD ultrasonography were finally included.
-The mean BA PI was 0.96 ± 0.23, and the patients were categorized into four subgroups according to their BA PI values with the following cut-off points: 0.81, 0.94, and 1.10 (Table 1).
+Among them, 708 patients (mean age, 68.2 ± 13.0 years; 347 female patients) who had undergone TCD ultrasonography were finally included.
+The mean BA PI was 0.96 ± 0.23, and the patients were categorized into four subgroups according to their BA PI values with the following cut-off points: 0.80, 0.94, and 1.10 (Table 1).
 As BA PI increases, mean age, NIHSS at admission, systolic blood pressure, hematocrit, fasting blood glucose, low density lipoprotein, HbA1c level, and the proportion of females, smoking, HTN, DM, and the presence of old lacunes and white matter hyperintensity lesions also increased (Table 1).
 The proportion of patients who experienced ND showed an increasing tendency as BA PI increased.
-BA PI was well correlated with right MCA PI (r2 = 0.571, p < 0.001) and left MCA PI (r2 = 0.600, p < 0.001).
+BA PI was well correlated with right MCA PI (n=474, r2 = 0.573, p < 0.001) but not well with left MCA PI (n=456, r2 = 0.0003, p = 0.684).

-ND occurred in 91 patients (12.9%).
+ND occurred in 92 patients (13.0%).
 Comparison between patients with and without ND revealed that ND was associated with older age, sex, higher systolic blood pressure (SBP), BA PI, CAS and NIHSS at admission, lower serum homocysteine level, current smoking state, presence of white matter hyperintensity lesions, atrial fibrillation (Table 2).
 BA PI was higher in patients with ND (1.02 ± 0.27) than in neurologically stable patients (0.95 ± 0.22).
-Multivariable logistic regression model including age, female sex, history of HTN, DM, atrial fibrillation, current smoking status, systolic blood pressure, serum homocysteine, old lacunes on brain MRI and CAS derived from brain CTA revealed that the higher BA PI (OR = 3.50; 95% CI = 1.10–11.37; p = 0.034; Table 3) and highest BA PI quartile was independently associated with ND (OR = 2.38; 95% CI = 1.06–5.45; p = 0.037; Table 3).
+Multivariable logistic regression model including age, female sex, history of HTN, DM, atrial fibrillation, current smoking status, systolic blood pressure, serum homocysteine, old lacunes on brain MRI and CAS derived from brain CTA revealed that the higher BA PI (OR = 3.28; 95% CI = 1.07–10.17; p = 0.038; Table 3) and highest BA PI quartile was independently associated with ND (OR = 2.39; 95% CI = 1.10–5.25; p = 0.028; Table 3).